-The Gran Hotel Inglés is in the cultural, shopping and entertainment nerve centre of Madrid, at the very heart of Barrio de las Letras (Literary Quarter).
+The Gran Hotel Inglés 5-Star in Madrid is in the cultural, shopping and entertainment nerve centre of Madrid, at the very heart of Barrio de las Letras (Literary Quarter).
 The hotel is re-opening this March, 132 years after it first opened its doors.
 Elegance, style, comfort and Great Gatsby-style sophistication define this landmark in Madrid.

 On 27 July 1886, La Correspondencia de España was ‘very pleased’ to announce that ‘the illustrious owner of the Café Inglés, Don Agustín Ibarra, has just purchased the fabulous house being built on 10, Calle del Lobo with the aim of turning it into a hotel.
 On the extremely spacious ground floor, he will open a world-class restaurant.’

 A hundred and thirty one years later, the street is no longer called Lobo but Echegaray instead; we have not travelled to London but to New York to ‘get the finest furniture’; and the chef does not come from Bordeaux but from Madrid.
 However, Carmen Cordón and Ignacio Jiménez have kept the goal set by Agustín Ibarra more than a century ago.
 In the words used back then, ‘The new house will be furnished in a modern style to a very high level, sparing no expense.’

 The goal – and challenge – of this couple of hoteliers based in Majorca is to restore the Gran Hotel Inglés to its former splendour, since they believe guests should feel welcome and enjoy their stay in what is ‘by far one of the top hotels in Europe.’